 The aesthetic medicine field is growing so rapidly that business publications like Fortune Magazine have devoted multiple articles to its stratospheric rise.
 That’s exciting news as a physician assistant because it gives you an unprecedented opportunity to increase job security, career satisfaction and professional options.
 How?
 By adding two essential medical aesthetics skills to your resume: Botox and dermal fillers.

-Aesthetic Medicine: Your Career, Redefined
+Aesthetic Medicine: Redefine Your Physicians Assistant Career

 One of the most interesting things about aesthetic medicine is that it differs from other specialties in three significant ways from any other specialty.
 Aesthetic physician assistant training allows you to redefine your career, attract new patients, and develop professionally in lucrative ways.